Meeco/docs/releases/svx-1.3.1.md

 **Summary**:

-This release introduces several enhancements and bug fixes related to SVX Portal and Meeco Wallet
+This release introduces several enhancements and bug fixes related to the SVX Portal and Meeco Wallet

 * **Enhancements**: Introduced a new approach for displaying encrypted data for organization administrators depending on the entered passphrase.
 Added a Toolbar with links to Documentation and HelpDesk.
 Updated the empty screens "Credentials" and "Requests" with animations for Meeco Wallet.
 * **Bug Fixes**: Resolved a bug causing a 500 error during the opening/managing of verification responses.
-Fixed the ability to open Tenant or Organisation right after their creation.
+Fixed the ability to open a Tenant or Organisation right after their creation.
 Various bug fixes for the Wallet application mostly related to User Experience improvements.

 ## Enhancements

 ### Portal

-* Created a new Toolbar.
+* A new toolbar has been added to the Portal enabling users to view and access: Security-related information, SVX Documentation and SVX Helpdesk.
 * Updated the screen View credential based on security aspects and whether a passphrase was entered or not.